 So once I was released from custody after attempting to force-feed ‘Jeff’ fistfuls of lettuce…

-If you know where to look, there are funky markets on the weekends, a thriving and vibrant food scene and emerging signs of life from artists and creatives all over the county.
-Examples of such can be seen everyday in the various (government approved of course) murals that are starting to adorn the sides of buildings, the increasing number of little handmade goods and art fairs broadcast via social media and the climbing numbers of design and cultural events throughout the year.
+If you know where to look, there are funky markets on the weekends, a thriving and vibrant food scene and emerging signs of life from artists and creatives all over the country.
+Examples of such can be seen every day in the various (government approved of course) murals that are starting to adorn the sides of buildings, the increasing number of little handmade goods and art fairs broadcast via social media and the climbing numbers of design and cultural events throughout the year.

 That being said, the country has a long way to go before grassroots or underground type movements and sub-cultures can make a noticeable difference to how the country and the culture feel day to day.
 In my opinion, while it’s definitely on the right track, Singapore just seems to lack the ‘buzz’ and the atmosphere of the other, oft compared, East meets West city: Hong Kong.

 Speaking of which, sky-high property prices, soaring education costs and the generally high cost of living have sadly made existence a bit of a struggle for many local people.
 I still find it hard to call the fact that an army of the countries elderly people are forced to work in foodhalls so as not to starve, progress.
-Maybe it’s me but I find it difficult to watch someone’s great grandmother, clear away the sloppy remnants of lunch left by slobs less than half their age, all the while shaking worse then a 5 year old with an espresso.
+Maybe it’s me but I find it difficult to watch someone’s great grandmother, clear away the sloppy remnants of lunch left by slobs less than half their age, all the while shaking worse than a 5-year-old with an espresso.

-On an final note, I think we can all agree that there is no doubt Singapore has a bright future ahead of it, I can’t wait to see the country and the culture progress into something really exciting in the coming years… And when it does, I’ll definitely stop back in for a visit.
+On a final note, I think we can all agree that there is no doubt Singapore has a bright future ahead of it.
+I can’t wait to see the country and the culture progress into something really exciting in the coming years, and when it does, I’ll definitely stop back in for a visit.